Joanna Colcord 1882 – 1960

 Lincoln Colcord’s “Introduction” to Joanna C. Colcord, Songs of American Sailormen (New York: W. W. Norton, 1938), p.
 20-21.

-Joanna Colcord’s love for the songs of the sailorman grew directly out of these childhood experiences.
-She says:
+Joanna Colcord’s love for the songs of the sailor grew directly out of these childhood experiences.

 “I still recall the thrill of hearing the crew of a British ship lying beside us in Shanghai sing the old shanty “Goodbye, Fare Ye Well”, as they heaved up anchor, and of comprehending for the first time that this was beautiful and distinctive music.”